rougin/windstorm/README.md

 }
 ```

-Not specifying the `MapperInterface` will return the data as is from `ResultInterface`.
+Not specifying the `MappingInterface` will return the data as is from `ResultInterface`.

 ## Credits